lukso-network/docs/docs/learn/smart-contract-developers/create-nft-collection.md

 This tutorial goes over creating a collection of collectibles, where each item is unique and has its own design.

 :::info
-⌨️ The full code of this example can be found in 👾 [here](https://github.com/CJ42/LUKSO-Hardhat-template).
+⌨️ The full code of this example can be found in the 👾 [lukso-hardhat-template](https://github.com/CJ42/LUKSO-Hardhat-template).
 :::

 ## Setup